tatou-tatou/Themes/Stendhal/Panel/README.md

 Bind `whid dmenu` to sxhkd. `whid dzen` is only to provide a list for the panel.

 *Note: I do not actually minimize the windows, I map and unmap them!*

+*Note 2: if you just want the map/unmap without the panel integration, a LARGE part of the script can be edited out.
+A simpler version is in my ~/.bin (it's called `whid-nopanel`)*